 Find your RAV4’s GVWR on the driver’s door jamb or owner’s manual and subtract curb weight (full fluids, no passengers) to get payload.
-Add occupants, cargo, hitch hardware and tongue load; keep total below payload and aim to use ≤80% of towing rating.
+Add occupants, cargo, hitch hardware and tongue load.
+Keep total below payload and aim to use ≤80% of towing rating.
 Tongue weight should be ~10–15% of trailer GVW.
 Towing limits vary by year and powertrain (2025 hybrids ~1,750 lb).
 Keep weights documented and follow the pre-trip checks below to learn more.

 Locate Your RAV4’s GVWR and Curb Weight